hexojs/hexo-renderer-pandoc/README.md

 - (lua) [header link](https://github.com/moon-jam/hexo-renderer-pandoc_header-link-filter) (@moon-jam)

     This filter add links to headers as `hexo-renderer-marked` does.
-Many themes depend on this behavior to show the anchor icon. #59
+Many themes depend on this behavior to show the anchor icon. [see issue #59](https://github.com/hexojs/hexo-renderer-pandoc/issues/59)

 ## Issues related to Hexo Tags ##\_